Stop Making These 8 Payroll Mistakes

 Payroll mistakes are messy, and they rarely resolve themselves expeditiously; in fact, more than one payroll error in a year can result in employees seeking alternative employment.
 Additionally, making a mistake with your payroll can cost your company countless hours—and dollars—to resolve.

-If you’d like to hold onto your employees and avoid hefty legal fees, take a look at our top eight common payroll mistakes.
+We’ve already covered a frequent payroll error: inaccuracy.
+If you’d like to hold onto your employees and avoid hefty legal fees, here are few more common payroll mistakes you should try your best to avoid.

 Misclassification